Badd Company: World Wrestling Federation (1990–1992)

-Eastern/Extreme Championship Wrestling (1993–1994)
+Eastern Championship Wrestling (1993–1994)

 After Paul Diamond also left the WWF the two reunited as “Badd Company" to work for Eastern Championship Wrestling (the forerunner to Extreme Championship Wrestling) in 1993.
-The team made their debut at NWA Bloodfest: Part 1 on October 1, 1993 where they beat The Bad Breed (Ian and Axl Rotten).
+The team made their debut at NWA Bloodfest: Part 1 on October 1, 1993 where they beat The Bad Breed (Ian Rotten and Axl Rotten).
 Later in the night Tanaka and Diamond got a shot at the ECW Tag Team Champions Tony Stetson and Johnny Hotbody, Badd Company lost.

 The next night at NWA Bloodfest: Part 2 Badd Company came up against one of ECW's new creations Public Enemy (Rocco Rock and Johnny Grunge) in one of their very early matches.
 Later in the show Badd Company and the Public Enemy would clash again, this time in a three way, steel cage match that also included "Bad Breed", this time Public Enemy were victorious.
 At ECW's next big show Terror at Tabor on November 12, 1993 Badd Company beat the makeshift team of Don E. Allen and Mr. Hughes.
 After the match Badd Company called out Public Enemy resulting in an impromptu match between Paul Diamond and Rocco Rock which Diamond won.
 Public Enemy quickly got a very brutal revenge on Badd Company as they defeated the duo in a "South Philly hood" match the very next day at November to Remember.
-At Holiday Hell 1993 on December 26, 1993 Pat Tanaka defeated Rocco Rock in a "Body Count" match.
+At Holiday Hell: The Body Count on December 26, 1993 Pat Tanaka defeated Rocco Rock in a "Body Count" match.

 As 1993 turned to 1994 Badd Company set their sights on ECW Tag Team Champions Kevin Sullivan and The Tasmaniac, defeating them twice in non-title matches.
 At The Night the Line Was Crossed on February 5, 1994 Tanaka and his one night only partner The Sheik defeated Sullivan and Tasmaniac, unfortunately the team had been stripped of the titles the night before.
-When Tanaka was rejoined by Diamond the team lost to the (once again) tag-Team champions when the gold was finally on the line.
+When Tanaka was rejoined by Diamond the team lost to the (once again) tag team champions when the gold was finally on the line.
+On March 26, 1994 at Ultimate Jeopardy, Badd Company lost to the Bruise Brothers.
 On March 27, 1994 Badd Company wrestled its last match for ECW, a house show victory over Rockin' Rebel and Pittbull #1.

-World Championship Wrestling and split (1994)
+World Championship Wrestling (1994)

 By the time Badd Company wrestled its last match for ECW, Tanaka and Diamond had already signed with World Championship Wrestling.
 Tanaka then made his on-screen debut as "Tanaka-San".
 Paul Diamond showed up with the Kato mask on using the name "Haito" only days after their last ECW match.
 The duo reprised their "Orient Express" gimmick but could not use the name since the WWF owned the trademark to it.
-The two men wrestled a couple of matches together but they never achieved any notoriety in WCW.
+The two men wrestled a couple of matches together, including a dark match against Dave Sullivan and Kevin Sullivan at Spring Stampede 1994, but they never achieved any notoriety in WCW.
 By the end of 1994, the team split.